Concrete Reinforcing Mesh Calculator

 Step One: Calculate the Slab Area

-The first step to estimate reinforcement is to find the size of the concrete slab that will be poured.
+The first step to estimating reinforcement is to find the size of the concrete slab that will be poured.
 If you already know this figure, then you can skip ahead to the second step.

 The area of the pour can be found by multiplying the length in feet by the width in feet.
 The result is the square footage of the slab.